Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 #### Subscription Resolvers

-Resolvers for subscriptions work a little different from other resolvers.
+Resolvers for subscriptions work a little differently from other resolvers.
 Here is where you will use `pubsub`.

 A subscription uses a `subscribe` method.
 This method must return an instance of `AsyncIterator`.

 **Note!** The `PubSub` class is used for development.
-For production the docs suggest using the `PubSubEngine` class.
+For production, the docs suggest using the `PubSubEngine` class.

 #### Adding a subscription